alexa/max-toolkit/Documentation/Integrating_With_MAX_Experiences.md

 An Experience is a representation of the state of an Actor which is shared with the Device.
 A person being in a call with another person is an example of an Experience.
 The Device, with support from the Actor, chooses how to render these Experiences (e.g. activating or changing an LED ring color).
 When one or more Agents have multiple Experiences at the same time, the Device also chooses how to represent them together.
 There is a lot of flexibility on what these Experiences are for each Agent and how the Device decides to render them.

-An `ExperienceControllerInterface` is used to set active ExperienceIdentifiers.
+An `ExperienceControllerInterface` is used to set active ExperienceIds.
 Like access to other MAX Library APIs, an `ExperienceControllerInterface` is only available to Actors through an active Dialog or Activity.
 Each `ExperienceControllerInterface` can be used to start and end a single Experience at a time.

-Agents and the Device are expected to share the enumeration of ExperienceIdentifiers that will be used for the Actor.
+Agents and the Device are expected to share the enumeration of ExperienceIds that will be used for the Actor.
 Each identifier takes a string, and can be any non-empty value.
 There are well known identifiers, namely ‘listening’, ‘thinking’, and ‘speaking’ (see Experiences and Dialogs section for more detail on these well known values).
 The Device should determine how it will render each defined Experience for each Agent.
 How the Device does this is covered in detail in the Experience Rendering section.
 The Agents responsibility is merely to start and end the right Experiences when shown to the user.

 ### Experiences and Activities

-When an `ActivityHandlerInterface::onReady` is called, it is given an `ExperienceControllerInterface`.
+When an `ActivityHandlerInterface::onGranted` is called, it is given an `ExperienceControllerInterface`.
 Any number of Experiences may be started and ended with the controller until the onStop callback is called for the Activity.
 Like other APIs bound to an Activity lifecycle, the controller may only be used to start Experiences for the associated Activity.
 In addition when the Activity is stopped, any Experiences started through the controller will be automatically ended.

 ### Experience and Dialogs

-Dialogs are a special case for Experiences because they automatically start and end Experiences in LISTENING and THINKING state.
+Dialogs are a special case for Experiences because they automatically start and end Experiences in LISTENING, THINKING and SPEAKING states.
 This is done to strongly enforce the Multi-Agent Design Guide suggesting these states should minimally be shown to customers.
-During these states the Dialog is not given an `ExperienceControllerInterface`, and instead the well known `ExperienceIdentifier::LISTENING` and `ExperienceIdentifier::THINKING` are started automatically.
+During these states the Dialog is not given an `ExperienceControllerInterface`, and instead the well known `ExperienceId::LISTENING`, `ExperienceId::THINKING` and `ExperienceId::SPEAKING` are started automatically.

-SPEAKING state has no restriction, and `SpeechHandlerInterface::onStartSpeaking` will be started with the previous experience active.
-For example if the Dialog was in LISTENING, SPEAKING will start with `ExperienceIdentifier::LISTENING` active (if the Dialog is started in SPEAKING there will be no Experience set).
-Leaving the Experiences started is important, it ensures the transition between the previous Experience and any Experience you want to set in SPEAKING has no gap between them.
-If there is a latency gap there may be a brief moment when a lower priority Experience will be incorrectly exposed which can cause customer confusion.
-MAX does not start `ExperienceIdentifier::SPEAKING` for the SPEAKING state automatically, as much more flexibility on different types or responses are expected for Agents (for example maybe you want a different experience when speaking the news than when answering a question).
-If your Agent does not have multiple types of responses, using the well known `ExperienceIdentifier::SPEAKING` is recommended, but also not required.

 Since the `ExperienceControllerInterface` is bound to the Dialog, any Experience started will automatically be ended when the Dialog is finished.

 ### Handling Multiple Simultaneous Experiences

 Since a Dialog and multiple Activities are possibly active at any time, there may be multiple Experiences active at the same time as well.
 The Device is responsible for rendering the Experiences correctly in these cases.
 However what can an Agent expect for their Experiences in this use case?
 All active Experiences are always given to the Device for rendering.
 However they may not be able to render all of them given their Devices UX.
 The Device is required to render the primary Experience for the customer, and can optionally render the remaining Experiences in some way.
 The ‘primary’ Experience is determined the same way for Experiences as it is for Dialogs, Activities, and Controls.
-An Experience started for a Dialog is the highest priority, then an experience for a COMMUNICATION Activity is higher than an ALERTS Activity, which in turn, is higher than a CONTENT Activity.
+An Experience started for a Dialog is the highest priority, followed by the Experiences for Activities.
+The priority order for Experiences of Activities is: COMMUNICATION > ALERTS > NOTIFICATIONS > CONTENT.

 ## Experience Rendering